Vandel223/old-photo-paral/README.md

 # old-photo-paral
-Project regarding parallelization of filtering images from a directory.
+Project regarding parallelization of the process of applying a graphic filter to images from a chosen directory.